Salaudeen Latinwo: Governor of Kwara State

 In January 1984, the Nigerian head of state, Major-General Muhammadu Buhari, appointed Group Captain S.A.
 Latinwo as governor of Kwara state to carry out economic, political, and social reforms in the state.

-During Major-General Buhari's official visit to Kwara State from 9 April – 12 April 1985, as the head of the Federal Military Government, Buhari said "I wish to say that the State Government under the able leadership of the Kwara State Military Governor, Group Captain Salaudeen Adebola Latinwo has done a lot to better the lots of the masses throughout Kwara State.
+During Major-General Buhari's official visit to Kwara State from 9–12 April 1985, as the head of the Federal Military Government, Buhari said "I wish to say that the State Government under the able leadership of the Kwara State Military Governor, Group Captain Salaudeen Adebola Latinwo has done a lot to better the lots of the masses throughout Kwara State.
 His actions have instilled discipline and increase peoples confidence in his Administration".

 Political appointments

 In 1999, Latinwo and other retired military officers became a power factor in Nigeria.
 In 2001, when President Olusegun Obasanjo approved the composition of the boards of Federal Government Parastatals, Latinwo was named as a board member of the Federal Airports Authority of Nigeria (FAAN).

 In 2008, Latinwo was appointed by President Umaru Yar'Adua as the chairman for Kwara State for the National Committee on Mineral Resources and Environmental Compliance.